kisxo/GigaChat/readme.md

 This section shows a link to github profile.

-And a shows this is a final project for cs50.
+And also shows that this is a final project for cs50.

 ##### layout.html